software-trizzey/djazzy-vscode/README.md

 # Djangoly: Write Cleaner, Faster, Scalable Django Code

-Djangoly is a VS Code extension built for Django developers (surprise, surprise).
+Djangoly is an extension built for Django developers that works with both [VS Code](https://code.visualstudio.com/) and [Cursor IDE](https://www.cursor.com/).
 It uses static analysis to ensure your project aligns with Django best practices and conventions.
-You can install the extension via the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=Alchemized.djangoly) or by searching for `djangoly` in VS code's extension tab.
+You can install the extension via the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=Alchemized.djangoly) or by searching for `djangoly` in your IDE's extension tab.

 > Note: Djangoly requires _Python 3.9_ or higher to function properly.
 Please ensure your environment meets this requirement before using the extension.